isFakeAccount/dotfiles/README.md

 ## Installation

-1. Clone this repo to ~/.local/share/chezmoi
+1. Clone this repo to ~/.local/share/chezmoi.

+    ```sh
+    git clone https://github.com/isFakeAccount/dotfiles.git ~/.local/share/chezmoi
+    ```
+2. Install `python3-venv` and `python3-pip` if necessary.
+3. `cd` into the repo, create a python venv and activate it.
-2. Run the ./install.sh script
+4. Run the ./install.sh script.

 ## Chezmoi Quick Commands